HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize.md

 MagicScaler and ImageFlow are still on the zero version, which might indicate there is no official production version yet.

 System.Drawing.Common is the most popular with 1124 million downloads!!
 ImageSharp comes second, closely followed by SkiaSharp.
 A far fourth is Magick.NET.
 MagicScaler and ImageFlow are promising packages, but they are not that popular.
-I only included FreeImage because it was in the previous test by [Bertrand Le Roy](https://devblogs.microsoft.com/dotnet/net-core-image-processing/)